compgenomicslab/phylocloud_help/README.md

 ``` *Noted Anonymous users should remember the collection id otherwise it will be lost. ```

 # BuildTree
 Phylocloud provides a automated phylogenetic workflows to construct phylogeneies with a simple click.
+Submit nucleotide or amino acids sequences in FASTA format and infer a phylogeny using ETE-Toolkit predefined workflows.
 Click [here](https://phylocloud.cgmlab.org/tree_build/) to explore more

 Once the job has submit, it will be redirect to result page with job id.
 After a waiting patiently for a moment, result tree will be render and visualized on the result page.

 ``` *Noted users should remember the job id otherwise it will be lost. ```

 # BrowseTree
+In phylocloud we have storage a several of featured collections which is public and open for browsing and download.
+Click [Featured Collection](https://phylocloud.cgmlab.org/public_cloud/) to enter the public collection portal.
+Once your interested collection, click the collection title and entered the collection page.

+Here we show example of [eggNOG5](https://phylocloud.cgmlab.org/collection_page/61c3074a7b69b966754c2c4e/) collection: